akshayrao96/t4-cicd/dev-docs/design-docs/CLI.md

 - **Description**: Configures the cid service to work on the given repository.
 - **Input**: valid public repository url (such as https://www.github.com, git@github.com, https://www.gitlab.com), or local repository directory.
-- note if local repository url is provided, and if the local repository has remote origin, the url stored will be the remote url.
 - **Output**:
   - On success: Displays the repository details (URL, branch, and commit hash).
   - On failure: Displays an error message indicating the reason for failure.